You're logged in as |

 CSCI 2952GDeep Learning in Genomics1

-CSCI 2952KTopics in 3D Computer Vision and Deep Learning1
+CSCI 2952NAdvanced Topics in Deep Learning1

 * Students may arrange with the instructor to receive 2000 level credit for additional coursework in CSCI 1230, 1660 or 1670